laurengarcia/url-metadata/README.md

   }
 }
 ```
-- These changes are fully compatible with all modern bundlers (webpack, Rollup, Vite, Parcel) and require no code changes in your application
+- These changes are fully compatible with all modern bundlers (webpack, Rollup, Vite, Parcel) and require no code changes in your application.
+See /example directories included in package.
-- These changes reduce the bundle size on the browser
 - Added two new options:
   - size: set a max size for the url in Node.js envs
   - compress: support gzip/deflate content encoding in Node.js envs